 R. Lee Penn

-Professor Penn leads a world-class, interdisciplinary research program and is a national leader in the fields of nanoscience, crystal growth, materials chemistry, and environmental chemistry.
-Their interdisciplinary and highly collaborative research focuses on nanoparticles and particularly their mechanisms of growth and dissolution, and the environmental implications of those phenomena.
-This research work has been published in a range of scientific journals, including the Journal of Physical Chemistry, Journal of the American Chemical Society, Green Chemistry, Geochemical Transactions, Journal of Crystal Growth, Environmental Science & Technology, ACS Nano, and Nature Materials.
+Professor R. Lee Penn leads a world-class, interdisciplinary research program and is a national leader in the fields of nanoscience, crystal growth, materials chemistry, and environmental chemistry.
+Their interdisciplinary and highly collaborative research focuses on fundamental formation and growth mechanisms of nanoparticles, green methods for making nanomaterials, and the roles nanoparticles play in chemical transformations in the environment.

 Service to the scientific community and outreach to underrepresented groups in the sciences are priorities for Professor Penn.
 At the national level, this includes serving as Program Chair and Division Chair of the ACS Geochemistry Division.
 For the department, Penn served as founding chair of the chemistry's Diversity Committee, and on the Space Committee, Graduate Curriculum Committee, Tenure Committee, Fellowship Committee, and Diversity of Views and Experiences (DOVE) Fellowships Committee.
 Penn serves on the Electron Microscopy Management Committee, working to ensure the quality training for and best use of the college's transmission electron microscopy facilities.
 Outreach activities include Penn's Microscopy Camp, the Women in Science & Engineering's Cool Chemistry program, and the college's Energy & U program.
 They recently received the George W. Taylor Award for Distinguished Service, honored for their outstanding service to the University, scientific community, and profession.

 Penn is an active and committed advocate for marginalized communities.
 They have become an effective instructor and facilitator for workshops addressing topics from intersectionality, bullying, implicit bias, micro-aggressions, serving as effective allies, LGBTQ+ identities, gender equity, and more.
-They share this knowledge and expertise, giving lectures and leading workshops nationally.
 This advocacy also includes serving as adviser to the UMN Chapter of National Organization for the Professional Advancement of Black Chemists and Chemical Engineers (NOBCChe), serving as informal adviser and mentor to the Out in Science and Engineering (o-STEM) student group, and mentoring several gay, lesbian, bisexual, transgender, and queer (GLBTQ) identified students studying science, technology, engineering and math through the University's Gender and Sexuality Center for Queer and Trans Life year-long mentoring program.